Nam4ik/Nam4ik/README.md

 <p align="center">
 Hi there!
 I`m system low-level and microcontrollers programmer,<br> but have and other skills.
 Just shitcoding and have fun while i can! <br>
-If u have an interesting idea and need a help dont wait and write me!
+If u have an interesting idea and need a help dont wait and write me! <br>
+Btw i have more activity at codeberg now
 </p>
 <br>